LibraryCarpentry/lc-python-intro/episodes/looping-data-sets.md

 ## Use `glob` and `for` to process batches of files.

 Now we can use glob in a `for` loop to create dataframes from all of the CSV files in the `data` directory.
-To use tools like `glob` it helps a lot if files are named and stored consistently so that simple patterns will find the right data.
+To use tools like `glob` it helps if files are named and stored consistently so that simple patterns will find the right data.
 You can learn more about how to name files to improve machine-readability from the [Open Science Foundation article on file naming](https://help.osf.io/article/146-file-naming).

 ```python
 for csv in glob.glob('data/*.csv'):